-If you are thinking about moving to Victoria BC for the 1st time, you might want to know the pros and cons of living here.
-Whether you are jumping over to Vancouver Island from Vancouver, Toronto, Calgary, want to escape to the great weather in Victoria, or just want to get to know Victoria BC a little better, this is the video for you!
-In this video, I unpack the 5 pros and cons of Living in Victoria BC.
+If you are thinking about looking to buy a home in Victoria BC for the 1st time, you might want to know the pros and cons of living here.
+Whether you are jumping over to Vancouver Island from Vancouver, Toronto, or Calgary, and want to escape to the great weather in Victoria, or just want to get to know Victoria BC a little better, this is the video for you!
+In this video, I unpack the 5 pros and cons of Living in Victoria, BC.

 Although I’m an expert in the Victoria BC Real Estate market, Victoria is also my hometown.
-I’m passionate about the things that make Victoria great, but also want to be transparent about the things that aren’t as great.
-Here’ a recap of my pros and cons list:
+I’m passionate about the things that make Victoria great but I also want to be transparent about the things that aren’t as great.
+Here’s a recap of my pros and cons list:

 1) Victoria BC Weather

 Victoria has a very low humidity ratio and almost constant offshore breezes which keep summer days from becoming too hot.
 Winters are mild and rarely include snow.
 Historically temperatures peak in the low 30’s in the summer, and 3-5 degrees in the winter.

 You can live in your own little neighbourhood and have everything you need within walking distance.
 Some of my favourite communities are Cook Street Village, Cadboro Bay Village, Oak Bay Village, Estevan Village, Fernwood, and Esquimalt.
 Stay tuned for our video on the best villages in Victoria and more in the Capital Map Series.

 This is one of the most beautiful natural environments in the world.
 Vistas to the south across the Juan De Fuca Strait to the Olympic Mountains in Washington State, beaches and coves dotted along the coastline, ancient rainforests with trees that have been here longer than we have.
 It’s a beautiful city and most Victoria BC neighbourhoods are close enough that you can walk to and from some amazing outdoor recreation.